 Box 4.
-Shows backup withholding, Generally, a payer must backup withhold if you did not furnish your taxpayer identification number to the payer.
-See Form W-9 for information on backup withholding, Include this amount on your income tax return as tax withheld.
+Shows backup withholding.
+Generally, a paver must backup withhold if you did not furnish your taxpaver identification number to the paver.
+See Form W-9 for information on backup withholding.
+Include this amount on your income tax return as tax withheld.
 Box 5.
-If checked, the securities sold were noncovered securities and boxes 1b, 1e, 1f, 1g, and 2 may be blank.
+If checked, the securities sold were noncovered securities and boxes 1b.
+1e.
+1f.
+1g. and 2 may be blank.
 Generally, a noncovered security means: stock purchased before 2011, stock in most mutual funds purchased before 2012, stock purchased in or transferred to a dividend reinvestment plan before 2012, debt acquired before 2014, options granted or acquired before 2014, and securities futures contracts entered into before 2014.